a1-digital-international/exoscale-deployment-guides/f5xc-sites/f5xc-site-sks.md

 You can now think about:

-* Multi-Kubernetes-deployment using VoltMesh as a transparent logical layer in front of your applications
+* Multi-Kubernetes-deployment using F5XC Mesh as a transparent logical layer in front of your applications
 * Intelligent traffic distribution using traffic routes and circuit breaker
 * Application security to secure your apps without changing a single piece of software code

-Please also see the [second part](volterra-site-kvm.md) of this Volterra deployment series on Exoscale.
+Please also see the [second part](f5xc-site-kvm.md) of this F5XC deployment series on Exoscale.

 ## Additional Notice